sgentile/generator-nesa/README.md

 Notes: designed to be used with yeoman angular-generator (from the client folder)

-Install: npm install -g generator-angular
+Install: npm install -g generator-nesa